regregex/OS126/README.md

 OSCLI calls the action address with the carry flag clear (`CC`).
 The zero flag is set (`EQ`) if and only if there are no arguments after the command name.
 The routine should exit with `RTS` to return from OSCLI.
-Registers and flags on exit are forfeit, and code intercepting the OSCLI vector may alter them *en route* to the caller.
-They are not passed to the second processor.
+All registers and flags are surrendered on exit, and code intercepting the OSCLI vector may alter them *en route* to the caller.
+Their values are not passed to the second processor.

 Be sure to replace the terminator byte at the end of the new table.
 Formerly NUL, its present value is &80.
 The parser now also examines